Convex-Labs/honestnft-shenanigans/README.md

 to detect when someone else has used similar methods to gain an advantage in an NFT launch.

-Continue reading about our motivation / background here: https://medium.com/@convexlabs/a76143ef8ad8
+Continue reading about our motivation / background [here](https://medium.com/@convexlabs/a76143ef8ad8)

 <a name="bounty">